heartcombo/simple_form/README.md

 And your forms will use this information to render the components for you.

-**SimpleForm** also lets you be more specific, separating lookups through actions for labels, hints and placeholders.
+**Simple Form** also lets you be more specific, separating lookups through actions for labels, hints and placeholders.
 Let's say you want a different label for new and edit actions, the locale file would be something like: